E. K. Nayanar: Achievements

 Nayanar visited the Apple facility in the Silicon Valley, United States in 1989.
-This led to form Techopark, India's first IT park and still remains the largest in India.
+This led to form Technopark, India's first IT park and still remains the largest in India.
 Nayanar laid the foundation stone on 1990.
 Technopark came into being on 28 July 1990, after it was registered under the Travancore Cochin Scientific and Charitable Societies Act.
 As of 2020, the IT park employs 70,000 people and provide indirect employment to lakhs.

 In 1998, Kutumbashree, a movement for the empowerment of women, was launched by the Nayanar Government.
 Today, Kudumbashree is Kerala's 43 lakh women community network, which is spread across 941 Panchayats.
 Kudumbashree is always the most ignored pillar of the Kerala Model.
 In 1989, EK Nayanar started the total literacy campaign, leading to a declaration in April 1991 that Kerala was the first totally literate state in the country.